34th Annual Course Photo – Sept. 2019

 COURSE DESCRIPTION:

 The course will continue its four-day online webinar-based live lecture format.
 Learning formats will include didactic lectures, Q&A and group case discussions.
-The faculty will encourage an open discussion and will provide critical comments on challenges and future opportunities in research in cancer and in establishment of novel therapy approaches and biomarkers to guide treatment.
-The aim of this course is to analyze and synthesize the most up-to-date findings.
-Faculty will present valuable information in a systematic and comprehensive framework, along with a critical review of the latest techniques.
-This course is dedicated to helping to improve clinical translation of this knowledge and competence, leading to improved cancer treatment.
+The faculty will encourage an open discussion and will provide critical comments on challenges and future opportunities in research in cancer and in the establishment of novel therapy approaches and biomarkers to guide treatment.

 LEARNING OBJECTIVES: